forcedotcom/cli/releasenotes/README.md

     (plugin-deploy-retrieve PR [1630](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1630), source-deploy-retrieve PR [1825](https://github.com/forcedotcom/source-deploy-retrieve/pull/1825))

-* FIX: `plugins install`, `plugins uninstall`, and `plugins update` no longer fail on Windows with a misleading `<package> does not exist in the registry` error when Node.js is installed at the default path containing a space (such as `C:\Program Files\nodejs\node.exe`).
+* FIX: The `plugins install`, `plugins uninstall`, and `plugins update` commands no longer fail on Windows with a misleading `<package> does not exist in the registry` error when Node.js is installed at the default path containing a space (such as `C:\Program Files\nodejs\node.exe`).
 (GitHub Issue [#1387](https://github.com/oclif/plugin-plugins/issues/1387), plugin-plugins PR [1388](https://github.com/oclif/plugin-plugins/pull/1388))

-* FIX: `project retrieve preview` no longer reports hundreds of unrelated, false-positive metadata diffs after you edit only the CSS resource of an Aura component through the Setup UI or Developer Console.
+* FIX: The `project retrieve preview` command no longer reports hundreds of unrelated, false-positive metadata diffs after you edit only the CSS resource of an Aura component through the Setup UI or Developer Console.
 A long-lived process (such as the VS Code Salesforce Extension) holding a stale in-memory source-tracking cache could overwrite the CLI's correctly synced revision data in `maxRevision.json`.
 (GitHub Issue [#3612](https://github.com/forcedotcom/cli/issues/3612), source-tracking PR [877](https://github.com/forcedotcom/source-tracking/pull/877))

 ## 2.150.6 (Sept 2, 2026) [stable]